awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------
 #### [ GGC v1\.11 ]<a name="ggc-v1.11-tab"></a>

+1\.11\.3
+Bug fixes and improvements:
++ Fixed an issue that caused AWS IoT Greengrass Core software running in a snap on an Ubuntu device to stop responding after a sudden power loss to the device\.
++ Fixed an issue that caused delayed delivery of MQTT messages to long\-lived Lambda functions\.
++ Fixed an issue that caused MQTT messages to not be sent correctly when the `maxWorkItemCount` value was set to a value greater than `1024`\.
++ Fixed an issue that caused the OTA update agent to ignore the MQTT `KeepAlive` period specified in the `keepAlive` property in [`config.json`](gg-core.md#config-json)\.
++ General performance improvements and bug fixes\.
+If you use stream manager to export data to the cloud, you can't upgrade to AWS IoT Greengrass Core software v1\.11\.3 from an earlier v1\.x version\.
+When you attempt an OTA update, stream manager doesn't start and the update fails\.
+If you are installing AWS IoT Greengrass Core software for the first time, we strongly recommend that you deploy the latest version of the software\.

 1\.11\.1
  Bug fixes and improvements:
 + Fixed an issue that caused increased memory use for stream manager\.